mukamisha/Award/README.md

-### DelanieStudio
+### AWARD
 ### BY **JACKY**
 ## DESCRIPTION
 ### Instagram
-it is a webApp and mobile app where you can interract with all peaple around the world, by following them , chatting ,liking and commenting on their posts
+it is a webApp and mobile app where you can view other people's projects and learn more from them

 ## SETUP INSTALLATION REQUIRED: